transprime-research/arrayed/README.md

 # Arrayed

-PHP Array(ed) in object oriented way wrapping PHP arrays in a consistent manner.
+PHP Array(ed) in object oriented way wrapping [PHP Arrays](https://www.php.net/manual/en/ref.array.php) in a consistent manner.
 > Do it Like a PRO :ok:

 > Looking for PHP Array on Steroid?
 See: https://laravel.com/docs/collections